KittyMac/pony.http/README.md

 # pony.http

+**WARNING** This code only compiles with [my fork of Pony](https://github.com/KittyMac/ponyc/tree/roc_master).

 ### Purpose

-To provide a barebones http-like server for Pony.
-Note that this is and insanely early and specialized implmentation and you should avoid using the code in the repository!
+To provide a barebones http-like server for Pony, while also being a learning vehicle for me.

+Note: This is a very early and generally specialized implementation.
+You should avoid using the code in this repository if you are looking for a full-featured http server.

-### TODO
+### TODOs

-- [ ] Client connect to server code
+- Http client connect to server code (in progress)

-- [ ] Fail on http requests which exceed a maximum size
+- Fail on http requests which exceed a maximum size
-- [ ] Support SSL
-- [ ] Support compression
+- Support more of things in HTTP 1.1 (specifically compression and ssl)

 ## License